patwer/YoloK8/explanation.md

 The backend application runs successful and connects to the database.
 However the client exits with 0 error while running the development server, we can leverage it with stdin_open: true on the docker-compose to keep the terminal open.

 # Docker image Tag
-The images will have Versions i.e V1.0.0
+The images will have tags, latest as most updated image

 # Docker images on the dockerhub
+pweru/yolo-backend
+pweru/yolo-client